askillindva/XmlTemplateGenerator/replit.md

-# XML Template Generator
+# ABAssist - Application Support Platform

 ## Overview

-This is a Flask web application that generates XML messages from predefined templates using dynamic form creation and SQLite logging.
-The application scans XML template files containing Jinja2 placeholders, creates forms for user input, and generates populated XML messages while logging all activities to a database.
+ABAssist is a Flask web application platform that serves as a comprehensive toolkit for Application Support and Reliability Engineers.
+The platform includes sub-applications organized by functionality, with LSV (Log, Script & Validation) as the primary sub-application containing the XML Template Generator and other support tools.

 ## User Preferences